Krykutay/EncapsulatedPoints/README.md

 Press "2" to find the necessary line for the encapsulation.

-Press "3" to show the new polygon where are encapsulated areas are added.
+Press "3" to show the new polygon where the encapsulated areas are added.

 Press "4" then feel free to add any point to any place with left mouse click.